 Mt.
 View Cemetery was established in 1907, making us 1 of the 1st cemeteries in San Bernardino.
 As the city grew, so did the demand for funeral services.
 In 1994, Mt.
 View Mortuary was built on the cemetery property, adding vital convenience and simplicity when planning final arrangements.

 When you enter Mt.
 View Cemetery, you see the Tower, a physical embodiment of our heritage.
-It was the original entrance to our property and has been deemed a historical landmark.
+It was the original entrance to our property.
 In the very early days of the cemetery, funeral processions, led by horse and carriage, began at the Tower.

 In 2008, the funeral home added a space for catered receptions and guest overflow for large services.
 Called Hinze Hall, the space is named for a previous owner, Bob Hinze.